-Following the passage of the Prohibition of Human Cloning and the Regulation of Human Embryo Research Amendment Act 2006, embryo research in Australia must comply with both Commonwealth and corresponding State and Territory legislation.
+Following the passage of the Prohibition of Human Cloning and the Regulation of Human Embryo Research Amendment Act 2006, embryo research in Australia must comply with both Commonwealth and corresponding state and territory legislation.
 At the 13 April 2007 Council of Australian Governments (COAG) meeting, all jurisdictions (except the Northern Territory) restated their commitment to introduce nationally consistent legislation.

 Victoria, New South Wales, Tasmania, Queensland, the Australian Capital Territory and South Australia have all passed amending complementary legislation.

-Queensland, Tasmania, South Australia and the Australian Capital Territory have had their legislation declared as a corresponding law by the Minister responsible for the Research Involving Human Embryos Act 2002.
+The relevant legislation for each state and territory has been declared to be a corresponding law by the Minister responsible for the Research Involving Human Embryos Act 2002.

-The relevant State and Territory legislation is as follows:
+The relevant state and territory legislation is as follows:

-Victoria

-Research Involving Human Embryos Act 2008 Prohibition of Human Cloning for Reproduction Act 2008
+Victoria Research Involving Human Embryos Act 2008